-Definition: A service in which the organization responds 24/7 to direct requests for assistance related to potential human trafficking situations, based on a safety assessment.
+Definition: A service in which the organization responds 24 / 7 to direct requests for assistance related to potential human trafficking situations, based on a safety assessment.

-Goal: To assist victims/survivors in determining their immediate needs, conducting safety planning, informing them of their resources, and making referrals.
-When requested by the victims/survivors, the organization assists them in leaving the trafficking situation and getting to safety.
+Goal: To assist victims / survivors in determining their immediate needs, conducting safety planning, informing them of their resources, and making referrals.
+When requested by the victims / survivors, the organization assists them in leaving the trafficking situation and getting to safety.

-Standard 33 : Immediate Assistance on assists victims/survivors in evaluating and responding to their immediate needs. on assists victims/survivors in evaluating and responding to their initiediate Exceeds Standard After assessing for staff safety and feasibility, the organization's written protocol recommends in-person response to the crisis situation.
-Meets Standard The organization's protocols document 24/7 ability to provide for or make referrals for medical or other immediate needs during initial emergency response.
+Standard 33: Immediate Assistance The organization assists victims / survivors in evaluating and responding to their immediate needs.
+Exceeds Standard After assessing for staff safety and feasibility, the organization's written protocol recommends in-person response to the crisis situation.
+Meets Standard The organization's protocols document 24 / 7 ability to provide for or make referrals for medical or other immediate needs during initial emergency response.
 Does Not Meet Standard No evidence that this service is provided.
-Standard 34 : Safety Assessment The organizati on assesses current or emerging safety concerns to other clients, staff, volunteers, or interns as part of intake referral and placement processes, then provides appropriate re sponse in a timely manner.
-Exceeds The organization has a written protocol for reaching a supervisor when staff need Standard additional support in the decision-making process.
-Meets The organization has a protocol for immediate safety assessment.
-Staff, volunteers, Standard and interns with direct contact are trained in implementation of the safety assessment and appropriate response.
-Does Not Meet Standard The organization has no protocol for immediate safety assessment, or the protocol is Standard not consistently applied.
+Standard 34: Safety Assessment The organization assesses current or emerging safety concerns to other clients, staff, volunteers, or interns as part of intake referral and placement processes, then provides appropriate response in a timely manner.
+Exceeds Standard The organization has a written protocol for reaching a supervisor when staff need additional support in the decision-making process.
+Meets Standard The organization has a protocol for immediate safety assessment Staff, volunteers, and interns with direct contact are trained in implementation of the safety assessment and appropriate response.
+Does Not Meet Standard The organization has no protocol for immediate safety assessment, or the protocol is not consistently applied.
 Staff, volunteers, and interns are not trained in the protocol.

-Standard 35 : Providing Resources and/or Referrals Provide inform nation verbally or in writing about available resources/services.
-Exceeds Standard When making a referral, the organization assists the victim/survivor in accessing the resource or service and follows-up to ensure that the contact happened.
-Meets Standard The organizational procedures require the documentation of resources and referrals given, as well as the method for sharing other resources/services.
-When there is no risk of harm to the victim/survivor, the organization shares written Does Not Meet resources for victim/survivors to access themselves, if desired.
-Standard No evidence that this service is provided.
-Standard 36 : Exit from Trafficking Situation The organizati on is prepared and available to coordinate or support a person's exit from a trafficking situ ation, with the understanding a survivor may choose not to leave the situation.
-The safety of the service provider and the victim/survivor are equally considered and protected • Exceeds Standard The organization has and adheres to signed agreements with members of the multi- disciplinary team that are potentially involved with the exit process.
+Standard 35: Providing Resources and / or Referrals

+Provide information verbally or in writing about available resources / services.

+Exceeds Standard When making a referral, the organization assists the victim / survivor in accessing the resource or service and follows-up to ensure that the contact happened.
+Meets Standard The organizational procedures require the documentation of resources and referrals given, as well as the method for sharing other resources / services.
+When there is no risk of harm to the victim / survivor, the organization shares written resources for victim / survivors to access themselves, if desired.
+Does Not Meet Standard No evidence that this service is provided.

+Standard 36: Exit from Trafficking Situation

+The organization is prepared and available to coordinate or support a person's exit from a trafficking situation, with the understanding a survivor may choose not to leave the situation.
+The safety of the service provider and the victim / survivor are equally considered and protected.

+Exceeds Standard The organization has and adheres to signed agreements with members of the multi-disciplinary team that are potentially involved with the exit process.
 Meets Standard The organization assists with the exit in a trauma-informed manner, only engaging law enforcement by survivor request or mandatory reporting, as evidenced by policies and protocols.
-Does Not Meet Standard The organization provides no evidence that exits are supported or coordinated in a Standard trauma-informed manner.
+Does Not Meet Standard The organization provides no evidence that exits are supported or coordinated in a trauma-informed manner.
 Or the organization's policy is to refuse all requests for exit that do not involve law enforcement.

-Standard 37 : Temporary Shelter
+Standard 37: Temporary Shelter